itsananderson/electron/docs/tutorial/electron-versioning.md

 * We allow squashing of commits, provided that the squashed message adheres to the above message format.
 * It is acceptable for some commits in a pull request to not include a semantic prefix, as long as the pull request title contains a meaningful encompassing semantic message.

-# Versioned `master`
+# Versioned `main`

-* The `master` branch will always contain the next major version `X.0.0-nightly.DATE` in its `package.json`
+* The `main` branch will always contain the next major version `X.0.0-nightly.DATE` in its `package.json`
-* Release branches are never merged back to master
+* Release branches are never merged back to the `main` branch
 * Release branches _do_ contain the correct version in their `package.json`
-* As soon as a release branch is cut for a major, master must be bumped to the next major.
-I.e. `master` is always versioned as the next theoretical release branch
+* As soon as a release branch is cut for a major, the `main` branch must be bumped to the next major.
+I.e. `main` is always versioned as the next theoretical release branch